BrianSammit/Smashing-Magazine/README.md

 ## 📝 License

-NO licese: This project is free for anyone to use.
+NO license: This project is free for anyone to use.